-The organization received its Letters Patent dated March 13, sick 1996 with the Registered Charity No. 89440 6396 RR0001.
+The organization received its Letters Patent dated March 13, 1996 with the Registered Charity No. 89440 6396 RR0001.
 This facilitates the provision of tax receipts to contributors.

 The Fund collaborates with other organizations in order to identify internships, support the networking process, provide career advice, and offer career counselling services on a one-to-one basis when needed.
 In addition, it sponsors Youth Programs directed by creditable organizations.